Scottish Social Housing Charter

-We issued our third charter report at our AGM in September 2015.
-We appreciate the work of our Residents Panel who had a significant role influencing the style and format of the report.
+Since then we have issued our charter report on an annual basis and we would like to express our appreciation to our Residents Panel who have had a significant role influencing the style and format of these reports.

-If you have any comments on the style and content of the report – for example, the presentation, relevance of performance information provided, is it easy to understand etc – please contact the office and ask to speak to Claire McGraw, Housing Manager.
+If you have any comments on the style and content of the reports – for example, the presentation, relevance of performance information provided, is it easy to understand etc – please contact the office and ask to speak to the Housing Manager.

-In April 2017 a revised Charter was published and future reports will be based on this Charter.
-The revised Charter highlights all the standards and outcomes that should be reflected in our activities, is updated to reflect recent developments on best practice, adds a requirement for us to meet the energy Efficiency Standard for social Housing by December 2020 and amends the neighbourhood and community outcome to recognise that this outcome requires us to work with other agencies to deliver these outcome.
+In April 2017 a revised Charter was published and reports are based on this Charter.
+The revised Charter highlights all the standards and outcomes that should be reflected in our activities, is updated to reflect recent developments on best practice, adds a requirement for us to meet the energy Efficiency Standard for social Housing by December 2020 and amends the neighbourhood and community outcome to recognise that this outcome requires us to work with other agencies to deliver these.